csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

-From here, you can switch to static webscraping using rvest, to download the full list of documents.
+From here, you can switch to static webscraping using rvest to download the full list of documents.
 RSelenium can be used in tandem with rvest, for eg., to click next page after scraping data from each page with rvest.